Sasanian Iberia

-Sasanian Iberia (სასანური ქართლი; Middle Persian: 𐭥𐭫𐭥𐭰𐭠𐭭, wirōzān/wiruzān/wiručān) refers to the period the Kingdom of Iberia (Kartli, eastern Georgia) was under the suzerainty of the Sasanian Empire.
+Sasanian Iberia (სასანური ქართლი; Middle Persian: 𐭥𐭫𐭥𐭰𐭠𐭭, wirōzān/wiruzān/wiručān) was the period the Kingdom of Iberia (Kartli, eastern Georgia) was under the suzerainty of the Sasanian Empire.
 The period includes when it was ruled by Marzbans (governors) appointed by the Sasanid Iranian king, and later through the Principality of Iberia.

 History

 The Georgian kingdoms were contested between the Sasanids and the neighboring rivalling Roman-Byzantine Empire ever since the 3rd century.
 Over the span of the next hundreds of years, both the Byzantines and the Sasanids managed to establish hegemony over these regions.
 At the few remaining times, the Georgian kings managed to retain their autonomy.
-Sasanian governance was established for the first time early on in the Sasanian era, during the reign of king Shapur I (r.
+Sasanian governance was established for the first time early on in the Sasanian era, during the reign of King Shapur I (r.
 240-270).
 In 284, the Sasanians secured the Iberian throne for an Iranian prince from the House of Mihran, subsequently known by his dynastic name Mirian III.
 Mirian III became thus the first head of this branch of the Mihranid family in the Kingdom of Iberia, known as the Chosroid dynasty (otherwise known as the Iberian Mihranids, or Mihranids of Iberia), whose members would rule Iberia into the sixth century.
 In 363, Sasanian suzerainty was restored by king Shapur II (r.
 309-379) when he invaded Iberia and installed Aspacures II as his vassal on the Iberian throne.

 The continuing rivalry between Byzantium and Sasanian Persia for supremacy in the Caucasus, and the unsuccessful insurrection (523) of the Georgians under Gurgen had severe consequences for the country.
 Thereafter, the king of Iberia had only nominal power, while the country was effectively ruled by the Persians.
 By the time of Vezhan Buzmihr's tenure as marzban of Iberia, the hagiographies of the period implied that the "kings" in Tbilisi had only the status of mamasakhlisi, which means "head of the (royal) house".
 When Bakur III died in 580, the Sassanid government of Persia under Hormizd IV (578-590) seized on the opportunity to abolish the Iberian monarchy.
 Iberia became a Persian province, administrated through its direct rule by appointed marzbans, which in fact was, as Prof. Donald Rayfield states; "a de jure continuation of de facto abolition of Iberian kingship since the 520s".